Gaming disorder is listed by WHO. But will it make any difference in the US?

 Breaking News Emails

-The World Health Organization on Monday proposed adding gaming disorder to its new comprehensive manual of disease classifications, raising an immediate debate over whether it merits a separate designation.
+The World Health Organization proposed adding gaming disorder to its new comprehensive manual of disease classifications on Monday, angering the gaming industry but reassuring doctors who hope it may make treatment more easily available.

 The WHO added both online and offline gaming disorder to its latest draft of the International Classification of Diseases manual, called ICD-11.